Tinkerforge/doc/en/source/Hardware/Bricklets/Thermocouple.rst

 J     Constantan                    Iron
 K     Alumel                        Chromel
 N     Nisil                         Nicrosil
-R/S   Platinum                      Platinum/Rhodiu
+R/S   Platinum                      Platinum/Rhodium
 T     Constantan                    Copper
 ====  ============================  ============================

-Please contact us if you need a non-K-type connector before you order.
+Please contact us before you order, if you need a non-K-type connector.
 Besides K we have T and J-type connectors in stock, the other connector types have to be ordered first.

 .. _thermocouple_bricklet_programming_interface: